 - Complaints of malpractice will be investigated by the appropriate Director unless the complaint is against the Director or is in any way related to the actions of the Director.
-In such cases, the complaint should be passed to the Chief Executive for referral. - In the case of a complaint, which is any way connected with but not against the Director, the Chief Executive will nominate a Senior Manager to act as the alternative investigating officer. - Complaints against the Chief Executive should be passed to the Chairman who will nominate an appropriate investigating officer. - The complainant has the right to bypass the line management structure and take their complaint direct to the Chairman.
-The Chairman has the right to refer the complaint back to management if he/she feels that the management without any conflict of interest can more appropriately investigate the complaint.
+In such cases, the complaint should be passed to the Managing Director for referral. - In the case of a complaint, which is any way connected with but not against the Director, the Managing Director will nominate a Senior Manager to act as the alternative investigating officer.